holidayextras/holidayextras.github.com/_posts/2015-04-02-learning-the-basics-of-expressjs.md

 ## Views

 I have yet to mention anything to do with user interface - you can use ExpressJS to make a rich UI.
-A view is the UI and will contain your HTML and your CSS.
+A view is responsible for the UI and will return your HTML to the client.

 How do we load a view?
 This is done the same way as we have done things in the earlier steps of this tutorial - by hitting a route.
 Within the routes functionality, we render a view.
 Before that, you must add the above somewhere into your `server.js` file